leonidg/athena-utils/dropbox/README.md

 The dropboxes will all be stored in a central "dropbox repository," which is a directory you should have write access to.
-By default, this is $HOME/dropbox (e.g. /mit/leonidg/dropbox); if you choose something else, you should set the environemnt variable $DROPBOXDIR.  **THIS DIRECTORY SHOULD NOT EXIST PRIOR TO SETTING UP.
+By default, this is $HOME/dropbox (e.g. /mit/leonidg/dropbox); if you choose something else, you should set the environment variable $DROPBOXDIR.  **THIS DIRECTORY SHOULD NOT EXIST PRIOR TO SETTING UP.
 THE SETUP SCRIPT WILL ABORT IF IT DOES TO MAKE SURE YOU DON'T LOSE DATA.**